Avalanche kills ice climber in Kananaskis Country

 "Other dry loose and wind slab avalanches were noted to have occurred in the area," states the incident report.

-The avalanche danger rating for the area as of Nov.
-11 was rated considerable at alpine level and moderate at treeline.
+The avalanche danger rating for Kananaskis Country as of Nov.
+12 was rated considerable at alpine level, making natural avalanches possible and human-triggered avalanches likely.
+At treeline, the danger rating was moderate.

 Avalanche Canada advises avoiding exposure to all alpine avalanche terrain until this "wind-induced avalanche cycle goes away."

-The Ranger Creek drainage, including other ice climbs R&D and Chalice & the Blade, were closed Nov.
+The Ranger Creek area, including other ice climbs R&D and Chalice & the Blade, was closed Nov.
 12. According to Avalanche Canada, the Lone Ranger ice climbing route has a difficulty rating of 3-plus.

 Accessing the climbs, which lie just above treeline, involves about an hour-long approach on foot.